PouyaMotieNoparvar/SelectionPressureAnalisys/README.md

 # SelectionPressureAnalisys
-This repository provides costum scripts (i.e. pseudopipeline) to analysis multiple genes at the same time for selection pressure.
+This repository provides costum scripts (i.e. pseudopipeline) to analysis multiple genes at the same time for selection pressure. \n

 There pipeline includes:
 1- retrivial of CDS sequences of orthologue genes,